AlshainSC/202512WeekOne/TASKS.md

    ```bash
    docker run -it python:3.11-slim python
    ```
-2. Inside the container, run a simple calculation using your knowledge from Day 3
+2. Inside the container, execute a simple calculation using your knowledge from Day 3
 3. Exit the container
 4. Create a file `docker/python_container_notes.txt` documenting:
    - The command you used to start the container
-   - What you ran inside the container
+   - What you executed inside the container
-   - How you exited
+   - How you exited the container

 ---